Updated March 17, 2021

 When it comes to running a profitable restaurant, much of what you need to know lies in your inventory.
 In fact, the financial health of your business itself largely depends on the goods held in stock.
-The profitability of a restaurant is calculated using the cost of goods sold and so it is important that your calculated inventory value be as accurate as possible.
+The profitability of a restaurant is calculated using the cost of goods sold, so it is important that your calculated inventory value be as accurate as possible.

 But how do you determine this cost?
 In order to do this, you’ll need to know how much each good is worth.
-As it turns out, business owners actually have a few options for this.
-These include the first in-first out, last in-first out, and weighted average cost methods.
-Keep reading to find out which technique is right for your business.
+As it turns out, business owners actually have a few options when thinking about stock costing or inventory costing methods.

 Last in-first out or LIFO is another technique used to value inventory.
 Although not commonly practiced, especially in the foodservice business, this method offers a reverse approach to FIFO with its own benefits.
 Last in-first out values inventory on the assumption that the goods purchased last are sold first at their original cost.
 The oldest goods therefore usually continue to remain as ending inventory.
 Many foods would expire before being used under the LIFO system, and so this method is typically practiced with non-perishable commodities.

 Does the LIFO Inventory Costing Method Help With Taxes?

 When the price of goods increases, it is those newer and more expensive goods that are used first according to the LIFO method.
 This increases the overall cost of goods sold and leaves the cheaper, earlier purchased goods as inventory.
 Those goods may not even be used in the next period as they come second to inventory purchases made by the business.
 A higher cost of goods sold will ultimately yield lower gross margins and net income.
 One benefit to this is that businesses will face a reduced tax burden because of their smaller profit.